CNJAA

 Purpose

-The Class 1 Medical Certificate is essential for individuals pursuing a Commercial Pilot License (CPL) or an Airline Transport Pilot License (ATPL).
+Required for Commercial Pilot License (CPL) and Airline Transport Pilot License (ATPL.

 Requirements

-• General Health: Demonstrate overall good health with a clear and well-documented medical history.
+• General Health: Must demonstrate overall good health with a clear medical history.

-• Vision: Achieve 6/6 vision (or 20/20) in each eye, with or without correction.
-Normal color vision is required, assessed through Ishihara or similar tests.
+• Vision: 6/6 (20/20) vision in each eye, with or without correction.
+Normal color vision required (Ishihara or equivalent tests).

-• Hearing: Adequate hearing ability, typically evaluated through standard audiometric tests.
+• Hearing: Adequate hearing confirmed through audiometric tests.

-• Cardiovascular Health: No significant cardiovascular issues.
-A thorough evaluation may include an ECG and possibly a stress test.
+• Cardiovascular Health: No major cardiovascular issues; ECG and possibly stress tests may be required.

-• Mental Health: Absence of significant psychiatric disorders that could impair flying ability.
+• Mental Health: No psychiatric disorders that could impair flying ability.

-• Medical History: A comprehensive review of past medical conditions.
-Certain conditions, like epilepsy or severe diabetes, may disqualify applicants or require additional assessments.
+• Medical History: Detailed review of past medical conditions.
+Some conditions (e.g., epilepsy, severe diabetes) may disqualify or require further evaluation.

 Conclusion